henhal/jq/README.md

 This is a Java 7 compatible promise implementation aiming to conform to the [Promises/A+](https://promisesaplus.com/) specification to as much extent as possible, with the constraints given by the Java 7 language.

-The implemenation is heavily influenced by Kris Kowal's [Q](https://github.com/kriskowal/q) JavaScript library.
+The implementation is heavily influenced by Kris Kowal's [Q](https://github.com/kriskowal/q) JavaScript library.

 [Download](https://github.com/code77se/jq#getting-jq)